Phil Mickelson apologizes for recent comments, says he needs ‘some time away’

 The 51-year-old superstar has been at the center of a storm since Thursday, when comments he gave to golf journalist Alan Shipnuck last fall were made public.
 In those remarks, Mickelson said he was willing to engage with a Saudi-backed attempt at launching a golf league that would rival the PGA Tour.

-Mickelson did express misgivings about who called the “scary motherf------” representing a regime with a “horrible record on human rights.”
+Mickelson did express misgivings about representing a regime with a “horrible record on human rights.”
 But his comments also included describing the venture as “a once-in-a-lifetime opportunity to reshape how the PGA Tour operates,” which immediately drew condemnation from fellow players and in other sectors.
 His bluntness about the Saudis and his arguably cynical reasons for aiding their venture seemed to backfire quickly, with other top players linked to the nascent league pledging loyalty to the PGA Tour.

 Amid a general sense in the golf world that Mickelson had done major damage to his image and the chances for success of the Saudi venture, he stated: “I used words I sincerely regret that do not reflect my true feelings or intentions.
 It was reckless, I offended people, and I am deeply sorry for my choice of words.
 I’m beyond disappointed and will make every effort to self-reflect and learn from this.”